jmooring/hvm/README.md

 [![GitHub sponsors](https://img.shields.io/github/sponsors/jmooring?logo=github&label=sponsors)](https://github.com/sponsors/jmooring)
 [![Go Report Card](https://goreportcard.com/badge/github.com/jmooring/hvm)](https://goreportcard.com/report/github.com/jmooring/hvm)

-Hugo Version Manager (hvm) allows you to download and manage multiple versions of the extended edition of the [Hugo] static site generator.
-You can use hvm to specify which version of Hugo to use in the current directory.
+Hugo Version Manager (hvm) is a tool that helps you download, manage, and switch between different versions of the [Hugo] static site generator.
+You can also use hvm to install Hugo as a standalone application.

 ![Demonstration](assets/hvm.gif)

-If you do not specify a version of Hugo to use in the current directory, the Hugo executable will be found by searching the `PATH` environment variable.
+You can use hvm to:

+- Download and manage multiple versions of Hugo
+- Switch between different versions of Hugo in the current directory
+- Install Hugo as a standalone application

 Supported operating systems: